nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/multiple-repositories-configuration.md

 ## <span style="color: rgb(0,0,0);">Repository Configuration
 </span>

-<span style="color: rgb(0,0,0);">&nbsp;</span>The standard repository definition in Nuxeo Platform is done through a template in `$NUXEO/templates/common-base/nxserver/config/default-repository-config.xml.nxftl`&nbsp;which generates `$NUXEO/nxserver/config/default-repository-config.xml`.
+The standard repository definition in Nuxeo Platform is done through a template in `$NUXEO/templates/common-base/nxserver/config/default-repository-config.xml.nxftl`&nbsp;which generates `$NUXEO/nxserver/config/default-repository-config.xml`.

 Add a new file, either through custom templates, or directly in `$NUXEO/nxserver/config`, that defines your new repository.